Building and maintaining a System of Intracellular Compartments: Dynamics of the two cisternae system

-resulting in the characteristic equation $\lambda^2 - \text{Tr}(J) \lambda + \text{Det}(J)=0$, where $\text{Tr}(J)$, $\text{Det}(J)$ are trace and determinant of the Jacobian matrix $J$, respectively.
-To have stable solutions (eigenvalues with negative real parts), we must have $\text{Tr}(J) <0$ and $\text{Det}(J)>0$.
-The conditions for the saddle-node bifurcation are -- $\det(J) = 0$, $\text{Tr}(J) \neq 0$.
-The steady state loses stability when the trace changes sign from negative to positive (with $\text{Det}(J) >0$), and periodic solutions typically arise in this region via Hopf bifurcation (\cite{tyson}).
-These changes in the number and stability of fixed points, when plotted in the parameter space, give the bifurcation boundaries.
-In 2D, these conditions are fairly simple \cite{liu} and can be tabulated in Table \ref{tab:bifurcation_criteria}.
-Note that these conditions are related to the 2-dimensional version of the Routh–Hurwitz criterion \cite{DorfBishop2017}, which essentially gives conditions on the coefficients of the characteristic polynomial for the emergence of a pair of imaginary roots in higher-order systems \cite{hairer} and therefore provides a tool to study the stability boundaries and the rise of limit cycles.
+Mapping these changes in the number and stability of fixed points across parameter space defines the bifurcation boundaries.
+For a 2D system, these conditions are straightforward \cite{liu} and are summarized in Table \ref{tab:bifurcation_criteria}.
+Note that these stability requirements correspond to the two-dimensional Routh–Hurwitz criterion \cite{DorfBishop2017}.
+In higher-order systems, this criterion imposes conditions on the coefficients of the characteristic polynomial to detect the emergence of purely imaginary roots \cite{hairer}, providing a generalized tool for mapping stability boundaries and the onset of limit cycles.

-As mentioned above, predicting a SNIC bifurcation, which is a global bifurcation, strictly from local analysis is impossible.
-However, as we can see from the nullcline structure and bifurcation diagrams in Fig.\ref{fig:2cist_roots}, for the two dimensional system considered here, the stability of the resultant limit cycle is topologically linked to the enclosed fixed point.
-A stable limit cycle arises via SNIC if it encloses an unstable fixed point, Fig.\ref{fig:2cist_roots}(g,h), while a central stable fixed point can give rise to a concentric bistable system with a stable fixed point surrounded by an unstable limit cycle and a stable limit cycle, Fig.\ref{fig:2cist_roots}(e,f).
-Therefore, monitoring the local instability of the central steady state provides a necessary (though not sufficient, sufficiency provided by non-linear flow) precursor condition for the emergence of stable oscillations via this global mechanism.
+As mentioned before, global bifurcations such as SNIC cannot be strictly predicted using only local stability analysis.
+However, for the $2$-cisternae system considered here, the nullcline structure and bifurcation diagrams (Fig.\,\ref{fig:2cist_roots}) reveal that the stability of the limit cycle generated via SNIC bifurcation is topologically linked to the fixed point it encloses.
+Specifically, a stable limit cycle arising via a SNIC bifurcation encloses an unstable fixed point, as shown in Fig.\,\ref{fig:2cist_roots}(g,h).
+Conversely, a central stable fixed point can generate a concentric bistable solution, characterized by an inner unstable limit cycle and an outer stable limit cycle (Fig.\,\ref{fig:2cist_roots}(e,f)).
+Consequently, the local instability of the central fixed point serves as a necessary, though not sufficient, precursor for the onset of stable oscillations via this global mechanism, with sufficiency ultimately dictated by the global nonlinear flow.